EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: Discussion

 We re-trained a variant \textsc{f-classroom} with fewer 2D Gaussians (200k instead of 500k), which reduced the average intersection count per ray from 79 to 63 (visualized in Fig.~\ref{fig:Appendix-hit-count}) and improved rendering speed by approximately 11\%.
 Instead of retraining separate checkpoints, applying a level-of-detail hierarchy to the original reconstruction~\cite{V3DG} is an attractive alternative for accelerating rendering.
 In addition, more compact Gaussian primitives~\cite{3DGRT} could further reduce intersection counts and improve performance.

 On the sampling side, our current implementation only uses cosine-weighted sampling for secondary rays.
 Although this reduces noise compared to uniform sampling, it is still insufficient to obtain clean images at low sample counts.
-Adopting multiple importance sampling and direct light sampling targeted at emissive Gaussian primitives, as in PBIR-NeRF~\cite{PBIR-NeRF}, should substantially reduce variance and enable fewer samples per pixel for smoother path tracing during scene editing.
+Adopting multiple importance sampling with emitter importance sampling targeted at emissive Gaussian primitives, as in PBIR-NeRF~\cite{PBIR-NeRF}, should substantially reduce variance when emitters are tiny and enable fewer samples for smoother path tracing during scene editing.

 \paragraph{Instance-Level Reconstruction}